 - The intern must have one designated supervisor that will be responsible for providing continual learning experiences for the intern and provide continual feedback on the intern’s performance.

 - The internship must take place within a professional business setting, not within a home/attached to home office.
 Virtual/remote internships are not permitted.

 - The internship will provide a learning experience that is similar in nature to the classroom learning experience and have a progression of responsibilities and knowledge gained throughout the semester.

 When hosting a School of Business intern, the emphasis is to provide a learning experience for the student.
 The internship supervisor is tasked with the creation of a learning experience that will provide a realistic view of the particular workplace as well as utilize the student knowledge and allow for frequent demonstration and addition to the student skill set.

 Supervisors are required to complete the Internship Agreement form, which will be provided by the student, as well as the Final Internship Evaluation, which will be sent to the supervisor by the Internship Coordinator at the end of the semester.

 Finding Your School of Business Intern

-Through collaboration with the campus Career Center, the School of Business utilizes FisherConnects to post all internship positions.
+Through collaboration with the Center for Career and Academic Planning (CCAP), the School of Business utilizes Handshake to post all internship positions.
 Internship positions that are posted need to include the below information: